zhy0216/cryptbak/README.md

    - Compares with previous backup metadata (if exists)
    - Only encrypts new or modified files
    - Uses file content hash as backup filename, automatically deduplicating identical files
-   - Checks if other files reference the same content before deleting backup files
    - Updates metadata
    - Stores encrypted files in the `content` directory using content hash as filenames